EducationalTestingService/rsmtool/doc/config_rsmtool.rst

     - ``features_by_group``: Shows boxplots with distributions of raw feature values by each of the :ref:`subgroups <subgroups_rsmtool>` specified in the configuration file.

+    - ``dff_by_group``: Differential feature functioning by group.
+The plots in this section show average feature values for each of the :ref:`subgroups <subgroups_rsmtool>` conditioned on human score.

     - ``preprocessed_features``: Shows analyses of preprocessed features:

         - histograms showing the distributions of preprocessed features values;